 As one of the many government teaming contract best practices, small businesses and subcontractors should draft a separate subcontract.
 Your Subcontract should identify the teaming contract with sufficient particularity to incorporate the agreement as a whole.
 In other situations, you may want to include a proposed subcontract as an exhibit.

-For help developing federal government contractor teaming agreements or exclusive teaming agreement best practices, call our government contract law attorneys at 1-866-601-5518 for a FREE Initial Consultation.
+For help developing and knowing what to look for in teaming agreements or exclusive teaming agreement best practices, call our government contract law attorneys at 1-866-601-5518 for a FREE Initial Consultation.